 Among all age groups, young mothers between 15 and 17 years old were at the highest risk for all three negative events.
 As age increased, risk declined until advanced maternal age, defined in this study as 35 and above.
 For these older women, fetal and infant death rates remained relatively low, whereas risk of preterm birth dropped even further for mothers between 35 and 39 and then rose modestly for mothers 40 and older.

 The researchers also looked at preterm birth risk adjusted for demographic and medical factors, finding that women who were black, had pregestational diabetes, or had chronic hypertension were at higher risk for twin preterm birth.

 The higher rates of adverse outcomes in young women were surprising, and the cause is unclear, says Dr. Friedman.
 One possibility is that twins may more often share a single placenta in young mothers, or social or socioeconomic factors could be responsible.
 For these younger women, he says, good prenatal care and close surveillance of the pregnancy may help improve outcomes.

 The study is titled “The Role of Maternal Age in Twin Pregnancy Outcomes.”
-The other contributors are Amelia S. McLennan (CUMC), Cynthia Gyamfi-Bannerman (CUMC), Cande V. Ananth (CUMC), Jason D. Wright (CUMC), Zainab Siddiq (CUMC), and Mary E. D’Alton (CUMC).
+The other contributors are Amelia S. McLennan (CUIMC), Cynthia Gyamfi-Bannerman (CUIMC), Cande V. Ananth (CUIMC), Jason D. Wright (CUIMC), Zainab Siddiq (CUIMC), and Mary E. D’Alton (CUIMC).